The Quantum Computing Threat

-Quantum computers will break classical cryptography with threats including harvest
+Quantum computers will break classical cryptography with threats including harvest now, decrypt later attacks.

 Where Can I Use This?

 Public Key Infrastructure (PKI) encryption and IKE key exchange mechanisms use classical cryptographies such as Diffie-Hellman (DH), Elliptic Curve Cryptography (ECC), and Elliptic Curve Diffie Hellman (ECDH) extensively.
 Quantum computers (QCs) are likely to break these technologies within 5-15 years of NIST's standardization of the first post-quantum cryptographies (PQCs).

 Post-quantum IKEv2 VPNs based on the RFC 8784 open standard resist attacks based on quantum computing and PQCs.
 Instead of sending the key material to the IKE peer in the peering handshake, the administrators configure and share the key material separately, out-of-band.
 If attackers steal the data, they can't decrypt it because they don't have the key material.
 Palo Alto Networks' solution to resist quantum attacks is based on open standards to enable and ensure interoperability with other equipment that meets the standards.

 The most immediate danger is Harvest Now, Decrypt Later attacks, where attackers steal data (at rest or in transit) that they can't decrypt now and store it until a cryptographically relevant quantum computer (CRQC) can decrypt it.
 A CRQC is a QC optimized for using quantum algorithms to break encryption in seconds instead of in the millions of years that a classical supercomputer would take.
 The data at highest risk is long-lived data that will still be relevant when CRQCs become available.